tlevine/www.thomaslevine.com/content/!/street-sign-protocol/index.md

 The browser breaks that into its various parts and accordingly displays a web page, shows an image or does whatever else was specified.

-## Why we have protocols
-A computer protocol is just a way that we expect things to work, and we agree on a computer protocol because that makes it easier for us to make computers communicate.
+## A protocol is an expectation
 "Protocol" means the same thing for computers as it does for people.
+There are lots of different protocols, and some of them are very complicated, but the word "protocol" itself has a rather simple meaning; it's just a way that we expect things to work.

+Like how we agree to speak the same language (probably English if you're reading this) or to drive on the same side of the street, we agree on a computer protocol because that makes it easier for us to make computers communicate.
+We can choose to build computers that don't follow standard protocols, but that would make them hard to understand.